Nicole Prause: Education and career

 Prause became a tenure track faculty member at Idaho State University at the age of 29.
 After three years there, she accepted a position as a Research Scientist at the Mind Research Network, a neuroimaging facility in Albuquerque, New Mexico.
 In 2012, Prause was elected a full member of the International Academy of Sex Research and accepted a position as a Research Scientist on faculty at the University of California, Los Angeles in the David Geffen School of Medicine.
 While there, she was promoted to Associate Research Scientist in 2014.
 Institutional attitudes towards sex research and ongoing safety threats from anti-porn organizations prompted her to found Liberos LLC in 2015.
 This private research institute and biotechnology company is funded entirely by grants from the federal government and private grants.
 She is also a licensed psychologist in California.
+In 2021, she rejoined UCLA where she works as a senior statistician.

 Research

+Anti-sex groups

+One of Prause's most highly cited publications was among the first empirical studies to characterize individuals who identify as asexual.

+Prause has continued to study communities that oppose masturbation, orgasm, and pornography use, including the NoFap movement.
+In 2024, she and James Binnie published a preregistered survey study examining potential public health effects associated with participation in "Reboot" and NoFap communities.

 Brain stimulation to alter sexual desire

 Prause was the lead author on the first study to apply brain stimulation to alter sexual responsiveness, using a high frequency form known as Theta Burst Stimulation (TBS).
 This study was also the first in the US to use primary sexual rewards in the laboratory, adopting from a history of this approach in European laboratories, to overcome the problem of sex films used as secondary reinforcers in previous research.
 This is thought to raise new possibilities for intervention for those with high or low sex drive, which could be altered semi-permanently by repeated TBS.